-ArrayComm delivers differentiating performance for LTE and LTE-A base stations, from small- to large-cell solutions.
-ArrayComm has leveraged its extensive real-world baseband software experience across a range of air interfaces, including LTE, LTE-A, PHS, and 802.20 (iBurst) wireless systems to develop powerful performance-enhancing features, yielding best-in-class broadband wireless performance.
-A-MAS modules can be quickly integrated into most base station architectures for rapid time to market and cost-effective performance.
+ArrayComm delivers differentiating performance for 4G & 5G base stations, from small-cell to large-cell solutions.
+ArrayComm has leveraged its extensive real-world baseband software experience across a range of air interfaces, including LTE, LTE-A, Cat-M, NB-IoT and 5G wireless systems to develop powerful performance enhancing features, yielding best-in-class broadband wireless performance.
+A-MAS modules can be quickly integrated into most of the base station architectures for rapid time to market and cost-effective performance.

 Infrastructure Products Overview

-Downlink Beamforming – ArrayComm’s dynamically adaptive beamforming module is superior to simpler approaches such as beam switching or steering.
-Base station antenna signals are precisely weighted to optimize the combined signal-to-noise ratio at the target subscriber device.
-ArrayComm’s beamforming can be combined with adaptive interference cancellation (AIC) and MIMO transmission for additional performance gains.
+Downlink Beamforming – ArrayComm’s dynamically Active beamforming module is superior to simpler approaches such as beam switching or steering.
+Base station antenna signals are precisely weighted to optimize the combined signal to noise ratio at the target subscriber device.
+ArrayComm’s beamforming can be combined with Active interference cancellation (AIC) and MIMO transmission for additional performance gains.
 Average gains range from 6 to 8 dB, with peak gains far above that.

-Uplink Adaptive Interference Cancellation (AIC) Receivers – The ability to counteract undesired signals is a key benefit provided by ArrayComm.
-Dominant interfering signals are identified and “nulled” to produce a higher signal-to-interference-plus-noise ratio in the base station receive path.
+Uplink Active Interference Cancellation (AIC) Receivers – The ability to counteract undesired signals is a key benefit provided by ArrayComm.
+Dominant interfering signals are identified and “nulled” to produce a higher signal to interference plus noise ratio in the base station receive path.
 ArrayComm’s AIC can be combined with MIMO reception for additional performance gain.
 This A-MAS feature can enable overall link gains of 6 to 10 dB.

 RF Calibration – For downlink beamforming using uplink training on TDD networks, ArrayComm’s baseband software can “calibrate” the base station electronics between the baseband PHY and the antennas for better performance.
 The uplink and/or downlink antenna signals are precisely weighted to create a “reciprocal” channel having a figure of merit (downlink pointing gain over nulling gain) of 30 dB or more.